MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/what-to-buy.md

 To learn more about Communication Credits, take a look at [What are Communications Credits](../../what-are-communications-credits.md)?

-To see rates for toll-free and international calling, scroll down to **See rates for where you want to call** in [Online meetings with Microsoft Teams](https://products.office.com/microsoft-teams/online-meeting-solutions#Rates).
+To see rates for toll-free and international calling, scroll down to **Add time with Communication Credits** in [Cloud Based Phone System](https://products.office.com/microsoft-teams/voice-calling#ow-download-rates).

 ## Maximum number of supported users